Logotype for Gresham House Energy Storage Fund plc

 CMD 2024 summary

-• Dividend payments were paused but are set to be reinstated after refinancing, with the first distribution expected in Q3 2025, and future dividends covered after all costs.
+• Dividend payments, previously paused, are set to be reinstated after refinancing, with the first distribution expected in Q3 2025, covered after all costs.

-• Three-year plan targets a £150 million EBITDA run rate by end-2027, driven by augmentations, new pipeline, and alternative revenues.
+• Targeting a £150 million EBITDA run rate by end of 2027, driven by augmentations, new pipeline, and alternative revenues.

-• Augmentation of 1.5 GWh in existing assets and 680 MW in new projects planned, with agreement in principle for new investments.
+• Augmentation of 1.5 GWh in existing assets and 680 MW in new projects planned for 2026–2027, with all projects having secured grid connections and advanced planning.

 • Augmentation pipeline includes nine projects for 2025, with five already completed, enhancing both capacity and returns.